andresharpe/cute/docs/CUTE-USAGE.md

 ## cute login

-Log in to Contentful.
-Run this first.
+Run this command first to configure your Contentful profile along with AI and translation services.

 ### Parameters